fribbels/Fribbels-Epic-7-Optimizer/README.md

  - Add add different level/awakening options
  - Improvements to the priority ranking filter
  - Button to delete items
- - Fix: Crit chance uncapped in CP calculation
  - Simulate reforged stats on non-reforged piece
  - Add a filter for reforge-able optimization results
  - Optimize multiple heroes at once
  - Save hero's filter preferences
  - Optimize results with a missing piece(s)
  - Merge gear files
+ - Clear out item previews on refresh
+ - Throw error when adding invalid item

+ Planned in 1.0.2
+ - Fix: Crit chance uncapped in CP calculation
+ - Fix: Add the 3 new sets through the edit item page
+ - Fix: Add a limit to color coded boxes for 100% crit and for crit dmg
+ - Show current stats for the hero in the Optimizer tab

 ## Troubleshooting